ederfleming/ederfleming/README.md

 I'm Eder Rodrigo Fleming and I'm a front-end developer based in São Paulo, Brazil.

-With the coming of this new year, this portfolio is being restructured and will soon have new projects!
+This portfolio is being restructured and will soon have new projects also serving as a study diary containing projects made during improvement courses and exercises carried out on their own!

 :computer: Currently working with mobile and web development at @Semantix </br>